Beatlz/dunchess-object-classes/src/modules/Piece/StatusModifiers/README.md

 }
 ```
 ## Status modifying funciton
 This is basically a function that sets an attribute of a piece to something.
-This means that the function can only return something that is a value type from the `<PieceDescriptionType>`.
-This works because we have this Record:
+Let's say we want to add a permanent buff that gives a piece an extra life:

+First, we create the function.
 ```
-type PieceModifyingFunctionReturnType = PieceDescriptionType[keyof PieceDescriptionType]
+const knight = new Piece(`KNIGHT`)

+knight.addStatusModifier(`ONE_UP`)
 ```